NicoPraco/NicoPraco/README.md

 - 👋 Hi, I’m @NicoPraco or you can also call me Ghostnik34!
 - 👀 I’m interested in videogames, anime, drawing and coding!
 - 🌱 I’m currently learning C in an University.
-On the other hand, I am planning to start learning JavaScript on my own!
+On the other hand, I am studying PHP on my own.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: @ghostnik34 in Instagram!